CawaMS/Profiler-doc/app-insights-profiler.md

 Once the profiler finishes running, follow the instructions on notification to go to Performance blade and view traces.

 ### Troubleshooting on-demand profiler
-Profiling on-demand is included in the latest Application Insights site extension.
-If on-demand profiler does not work for you, chances are your web app is still using an older version of the Profiler agent.
+Sometimes you might see Profiler timeout error message after an on-demand session:

+![Profiler timeout error][profiler-timeout]

+There could be two reasons why you see this error:
+* On-demand profiler session was actually successful, but App Insights took a longer time to process data collected.
+If data did not finish being processed in 15 minutes, the portal will display timeout message.
+Though after a while, Profiler traces will show up.
+If this happens, please just ignore the error message for now.
+We are actively working on a fix

+* Your web app has an older version of Profiler agent that does not have on-demand feature.
+If you enabled Application Insights Profiler a while ago, chances are you need to update your Profiler agent to start using on-demand capability.
 Follow these steps to check and install latest Profiler:

 1. Go to App Services App Settings and check if the following settings are set:
     * **APPINSIGHTS_INSTRUMENTATIONKEY**: Replace with the proper instrumentation key for application insights.